-Watch Theological Foundations: The Church, and respond to these questions:
+Watch the Theological Foundations: The Church, and respond to these questions:

-- Describe what your life would be like without the Church? - Which image of Church parallels images in "The Story of My Early Thanksgiving?" - Which of the four images of Church in the video is the easiest for you to identify with? - Which of the four Marks of the Church would be easiest for you to explain to young people?
+- 1. Describe what your life would be like without the Church. - 2.
+Which image of Church parallels images in The Story of My Early Thanksgiving? - 3.
+Which of the four images of Church in the video is the easiest for you to identify with? - 4.
+Which of the four Marks of the Church would be easiest for you to explain to students?